 Many’s the time I’ve been mistaken

 And many times confused

 And certainly misused

-It’s such a lovely melody and the song just flows when Art Garfunkel sings it.
+It’s such a lovely melody, and the song flows when Art Garfunkel sings it.
 I’m smart enough to see the universal themes in the music and the lyrics, but good writing has the strength to mean the same thing and several things to a wide audience.
-I have no idea how you view the lyrics, but to me it speaks of my past relationships, choices and events.
+I have no idea how you view the lyrics, but to me, it speaks of my past relationships, choices, and events.

-Finally with all this time since Christmas hyper-focused on finding a new job and having something just out of reach, I was smiling at the familiar “Slip Slidin’ Away” telling me:
+In my past, I’ve had good things just out of reach, so I was smiling at the familiar “Slip Slidin’ Away” telling me:

 You know the nearer your destination

 There’s more if I look deep enough.
 More to make me happy or sad, wistful or hopeful.
 I’m sure I could have done the same thing with Lennon/McCartney songs.
 However, today it was a Paul Simon kind of mood, and it’s late in the evening, and the music’s seeping through.